 - No code platforms do not allow regular users to easily access and modify the underlying code of the app.

-- Low code platforms provide an easy access to the code and technical users tend to rely heavily on code as they roll-out low-code applications.
+- Low code platforms provide easy access to the code and technical users tend to rely heavily on code as they roll-out low-code applications.

 As a result, low code platforms tend to allow users to create more complex software.